-ISO base media file format (aka MPEG-4 Part 12) is a foundation for a set of formats, MP4 being the most popular.
+ISO base media file format (aka MPEG-4 Part 12) is the foundation of a set of formats, MP4 being the most popular.
 It was inspired by the QuickTime’s format, an then generalized in an official ISO standard.
 Then other formats used this ISO spec as a base and added their own functionality (sometimes in an incompatible way).
 For example, when Adobe created F4V – the successor of FLV – it used MPEG-4 Part 12 too but needed a way of packing ActionScript objects into the new format.
 Long story short, F4V turned out a weird combination of MP4 and Flash.

 Anyway, all MPEG4 Part 12 files consist of information units known as ‘boxes’.
 One of the kinds of these boxes is ftyp, which contains information about the variant of ISO-based format the file uses.
 In general, every new variant should be registered on mp4ra.org, but that’s not always the case.
 Full list of possible ftyp values (registered and non-registered) is maintained on ftyps.com website.